zaanposni/discord-masz/README.md

 If you want banned users to see their cases, grant your bot the `ban people` permission.\
 This way they can see the reason for their ban and comment or send an unban request.\
 Furthermore, make sure the bot is high enough in the role hierarchy to ban people below him.

+Additionally, if you want to enable unban requests ("ban appeals"), prepare questions in the "appeals" section of your guild dashboard.

 #### ⭐ Punishment feature